How to Factory Reset Chromecast (3rd gen & Google TV)

 2. Locate the Hardware Reset Button

 Usually, this is an oval-shaped button found on the side of the device, close to the micro-USB power port.
-Here, you can see the reset button on this 3rd generation Chromecast.
+However, on the Chromecast with Google TV, the reset button is on the bottom of the device.

-Factory Reset button on 3rd Generation Chromecast
+Reset button locations on all Chromecast versions

 3. Press and Hold the Reset Button